alexanderop/starter-vue/README.md

 # Vue.js Starter Template

-A modern Vue.js starter template with TypeScript, Pinia, Vue Router, TailwindCSS, and comprehensive testing setup.
+A modern Vue.js starter template with TypeScript, Pinia, Vue Router, TailwindCSS, Shadcn-Vue, and comprehensive testing setup.
 This template provides a robust foundation for building scalable Vue.js applications using the latest best practices.

 ## Features